Taxation & Regulation (REG) Cheat Sheet

 Partner Basis & Loss Limitation

-A partner's basis includes their capital account plus their share of partnership liabilities.
-Losses are deductible to the extent of this total basis.
+A partner's basis is calculated using their capital account plus their share of partnership liabilities.
+Losses are deductible to the extent of this total tax basis.
 Withdrawals are nontaxable but decrease basis.

 Guaranteed Payments